 The continuing public debate on immigration too often obscures the traumatic losses immigrants experience when they move here – loss of family, friends, professional status, language, culture, and sense of belonging.
 In this workshop, Priska Imberti, LCSW-R, BCC will deepen participants’ understanding of the stresses and hardships inherent in the immigration journey, and discuss ways that participants can connect with immigrants, convey respect and encouragement, and coach them in self-empowerment.
-In this workshop, you will learn how to:
+In this workshop, participants will learn to:

 - Identify with the experience of being a cultural outsider and use it as a way to better connect with immigrant clients